MicrosoftDocs/customer-insights/topics/developers/faq/index.md

 ## How do I create a project?

-TK: TBD
+TK

 ## How do I send data for a specific project?

+TK

 ## I can't see my data!

+TK

 (Notes: SDK specific data - make sure integration with App Insights and App Center works)

 ## How do I see raw events?

+TK

 ## Why is there a quota on my project?